Joko Widodo: Politics

-Early in his first term, the opposition coalition within the DPR attempted to revoke a regulation (Perppu, Government Regulation in Lieu of Acts) issued by Jokowi's predecessor, which had guaranteed the holding of direct regional elections in Indonesia (and overrode a legislator-issued bill which arranged for indirect elections).
-Jokowi supported the direct regional elections and opposed attempts to revoke the regulation, stating that "direct regional elections was, in principle, non-negotiable".
-Within the first three years of his administration, Jokowi issued four such Perppu.
-Jokowi's government, including parties which opposed him during presidential elections, have been described as a big tent government, and by former Singaporean foreign minister George Yeo as "democracy with Javanese characteristics".
+Early in his first term, the opposition coalition in the DPR attempted to revoke a regulation (Perppu, Government Regulation in Lieu of Acts) issued by Jokowi's predecessor that had guaranteed direct regional elections in Indonesia, overriding an earlier law that provided for indirect elections.
+Jokowi supported direct regional elections and opposed efforts to revoke the regulation, stating that "direct regional elections was, in principle, non-negotiable".
+Within the first three years of his administration, he issued four such Perppu.
+Jokowi's government, which included parties that had opposed him in presidential elections, has been described as a big tent government and, by former Singaporean foreign minister George Yeo, as "democracy with Javanese characteristics".

-Following his re-election in 2019, a number of prominent politicians began floating the idea of amending the constitution to permit Jokowi to run for a third term in 2024.
-Key cabinet members voicing their support for a term limit extension included Coordinating Ministers Airlangga Hartarto and Luhut Binsar Pandjaitan.
-The proposal became more prominent following the COVID-19 pandemic, due to disruptions to government programs in his second term.
-By April 2022, Jokowi explicitly announced that he would not be seeking a third term, and ordered his cabinet to refrain from publicly speaking about a term limit extension or an election delay.
+After his re-election in 2019, a number of prominent politicians began floating the idea of amending the constitution to allow Jokowi to seek a third term in 2024.
+Cabinet figures who voiced support for extending term limits included coordinating ministers Airlangga Hartarto and Luhut Binsar Pandjaitan.
+The proposal gained greater prominence after the COVID-19 pandemic, amid claims that government programmes in his second term had been disrupted.
+By April 2022, however, Jokowi had explicitly stated that he would not seek a third term and ordered his cabinet to stop publicly discussing either a term-limit extension or an election delay.

-While not running for a third term, Jokowi explicitly stated to media outlets that he would not be a neutral actor, and will "meddle" in the 2024 presidential election.
-He also held meetings with leaders of political parties in his capacity as president.
-In September 2023, during a public rally, Jokowi stated that he was in possession of intelligence information collected by government agencies (naming BIN and BAIS) on internal workings of political parties.
-In October 2023, Chief Justice of the Constitutional Court of Indonesia Anwar Usman (Jokowi's brother-in-law) made a ruling which created a loophole for the minimum age requirement of presidential and vice-presidential candidates, hence allowing Jokowi's son Gibran Rakabuming Raka to run as Prabowo's running mate in 2024.
-Usman was later reprimanded by a judicial panel for the decision and was made to step down as Chief Justice.
-On 12 February 2024, investigative journalist Dandhy Laksono released a documentary on YouTube directed by him, titled Dirty Vote, alleging that Jokowi used state funds to support Prabowo's campaign.
-Prabowo ultimately won the election with a wide margin, which analysts attributed to Jokowi's support.
-Jokowi was further accused of interference in the 2024 Indonesian local elections due to a controversy over requirements of candidate age (notably affecting his son Kaesang Pangarep) and political support (notably affecting Anies Baswedan, known as a staunch critic of his administration).
+Although he was not running for a third term, Jokowi told media outlets that he would not be a neutral actor and that he would "meddle" in the 2024 presidential election.
+He also met political party leaders in his capacity as president.
+In September 2023, during a public rally, he said that he possessed intelligence information gathered by government agencies, including BIN and BAIS, on the internal workings of political parties.
+In October 2023, Constitutional Court chief justice Anwar Usman, Jokowi's brother-in-law, issued a ruling that created a loophole in the minimum age requirement for presidential and vice-presidential candidates, allowing Jokowi's son Gibran Rakabuming Raka to run as Prabowo's running mate in 2024.
+Usman was later reprimanded by a judicial panel over the ruling and removed as chief justice.
+On 12 February 2024, investigative journalist Dandhy Laksono released Dirty Vote, a documentary on YouTube alleging that Jokowi had used state funds to support Prabowo's campaign.
+Prabowo went on to win the election by a wide margin, which a number of analysts attributed to Jokowi's backing.
+Jokowi was later also accused of interfering in the 2024 Indonesian local elections because of controversies over candidate-age requirements, notably affecting his son Kaesang Pangarep, and over political support, notably affecting Anies Baswedan, a prominent critic of his administration.